ksandom/colouredWeb/readme.md

 ## Contributing

-I'm not ready to take contributions yet, but will be very keen to take them once I have the templating working.
+I'm not ready to take contributions yet, but will be very keen to take them very soon.

 The sort of things that will be useful are:

  * Fixes for glitches on specific web sites.
 (This area will be by far the most contributions.)
  * Preset colour schemes.

-In the future, it would be cool to guide a standard for class names and ids, since this would make a project like this **much** easire!
+In the future, it would be cool to create a standard/guide for class names and ids, since this would make a project like this **much** easire!
+If you know of one, please let me know.
+I'd rather support an existing standard than create one more.

-It's really important to not block ads with this project.
-There are other projects available online which help you do this.
+**It's really important to not block ads with this project.** There are other projects available online which help you do this.

 ## Why not block ads?